the ten most anticipated films of cannes | read | i-D

 Twin Peaks

-Television premieres are now a staple of the film festival circuit, and Cannes this year includes the first look at Jane Campion's second series of Top of the Lake.
-But it's David Lynch's return to Twin Peaks which will surely be as buzzed about as any film at the festival, such is the anticipation for the series' return.
+Television premieres are now staples of the film festival circuit and this year's Cannes includes the first look at Jane Campion's second season of Top of the Lake.
+But it's David Lynch's return to Twin Peaks that will surely be as buzzed about as any film at the festival.
 As is Lynch's way, the story itself is more of a mystery than who killed Laura Palmer.

 Text Colin Crummy